Master's Degrees

 Admissions Requirements Apply Now

-What can you do with a master's in information science?
+What can you do with a master's degree in information science?

 MSIS graduates enjoy the limitless potential for exciting careers in virtually every industry in careers as information professionals, including systems analysts and designers, database developers and managers, information security experts, and more.
 Many students work in fields like healthcare, finance, law, manufacturing, government, higher education, research, and more.